 Joy is a precious thing.
 Too precious to have it taken from you if you can help it.
-It should be held on to, savoured.
-This seems obvious perhaps, and yet it’s all too easy to have your joy stolen and sapped, even without your knowing.
+It should be held on to, savored.
+This seems obvious perhaps, and yet it’s all too easy to have your joy stolen and sapped, even without your knowledge.
 So how can you become more aware?
 How to stop losing your precious joy to others?

-Well, first of all, we need to recognise when someone is stealing it.
+Well, first of all, we need to recognize when someone is stealing it.
 Weigh up if they bring joy or take it, and in what ways.
 This will naturally lead us to be more pragmatic around the culprit.
-To make things even better, we can practise checking in with ourselves and being a little more assertive, changing how we interact with people.
+To make things even better, we can practice checking in with ourselves and being a little more assertive, changing how we interact with people.

 This article is part of a much bigger guide on learning how to become happy that I’m sure is the biggest freely available guide on the internet right now.
 This article contains some great tips, but you’ll find a lot more actionable tips in the section Happiness Tips!

 Examples of how people can steal your joy

 There are a lot of different ways someone can steal your joy.
 Some of them may seem obvious, some less so.
 But even the obvious ones can be less obvious when it’s someone you’re used to in your life.
 Someone you’re now less discerning with.

 Think about the people in your life and whether they might be one or more of the following:

 Critical – nothing you do seems to be good enough, they often poke holes in even the small things you do.

 Comparative – show boaters who always think they could have done things better or would have done it another way, or flaunt their successes over yours.
 These are especially active on social media!